Bhutan Tour Package From Israel

 - Monastery Stays: Experience spiritual life by staying in monasteries, joining prayer ceremonies, and learning about Buddhism.

-- Festivals (Tsechus): Attend colorful festivals like the Paro Tsechu or Thimphu Tsechu, featuring masked dances and rituals.
+- Festivals (Tsechus): Attend colourful festivals like the Paro Tsechu or Thimphu Tsechu, featuring masked dances and rituals.

-- Local Cuisine: Try traditional Bhutanese dishes such as Ema Datshi (chili and cheese stew) and Phaksha Paa (pork with red chilies).
+- Local Cuisine: Try traditional Bhutanese dishes such as Ema Datshi (chili and cheese stew) and Phaksha Paa (pork with red chillies).

 - Arts & Crafts: Visit local artisans and learn about Bhutan’s 13 traditional arts (Zorig Chusum), including painting, weaving, and sculpture.